nagyuk/cooperative-tapping/docs/experiment.md

 ### Physical Setup

-- Computer with PsychoPy installed
+- Computer with PsychoPy installed (using PTB audio backend)
-- Headphones for clear audio feedback
+- High-quality headphones for clear audio feedback
 - Quiet environment to minimize distractions
+- High-precision keyboard (Realforce R3S recommended for low-latency input)

 ### Participant Instructions

 Participants are instructed to:
+1. **Close their eyes (瞑目) throughout the experiment** - this is critical for the experimental protocol
-1. Listen to the metronome beats in Stage 1
+2. Listen to the metronome beats in Stage 1
-2. Press the space bar in alternating turns with the computer in Stage 2
+3. Press the space bar in alternating turns with the computer in Stage 2
-3. Try to maintain a consistent rhythm throughout
+4. Try to maintain a consistent rhythm throughout
+5. Use only the right index finger for tapping

 ## Experiment Flow

+All interactions are through console output and keyboard input (no visual display):

-1. **Initialization**: The experiment begins with a welcome screen and instructions
+1. **Initialization**: The experiment begins with console instructions
 2. **Stage 1**:
    - The system plays a series of metronome beats at a fixed interval (typically 2 seconds)
    - The participant is instructed to listen to establish the rhythm
    - Duration: 10 beats (configurable)
+   - Console displays progress information

 3. **Stage 2**:
    - The computer plays the first beat
-   - The participant responds by pressing the space bar
+   - The participant responds by pressing the space bar (with eyes closed)
    - The computer calculates the synchronization error
    - The computer uses this error to predict when to play the next beat
    - This alternating pattern continues
    - Duration: 100 alternating taps (configurable)
+   - Progress is reported via console every 10 taps

-4. **Completion**: The experiment ends with a thank-you screen
+4. **Completion**: The experiment ends with a console message

 ## Data Collection